namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 ![tree-reduction-left](/images/k-means/tree-reduction-left.png)

-As you can see, the work complexity is still the same ($n - 1$ addition operations), but the span complexity is only logarithmic.
+The work complexity is still the same ($n - 1$ addition operations), but the span complexity is only logarithmic.
 For large $n$, this benefit is enormous.
-One thing to note about the practical implementation of this tree reduction is that it usually requires two kernel launches.
-The first performs block-wise reductions, yielding one sum per block, of all values in each block.
+One thing to note about the practical implementation of this tree reduction is that it requires two kernel launches.
+The first performs block-wise reductions, yielding the sum of all values for each block.
 The second then launches one more thread block to reduce those block-wise sums into a single, overall sum (this assumes we have enough threads and stuff).

 Now, the tricky thing in our case is that we can't just average over all our data.
 Instead, for each cluster, we have to only average over the points